fine-group-us/Optimal-synchronization-to-a-limit-cycle/README.md

-# Optimal synchronisation to a limit cycle
+# Optimal synchronization to a limit cycle
 Codes for obtaining the data shown in the paper "Optimal synchronization to a limit cycle"